-While drafting the new CIT Act, Latvia already transposed some of the rules of the Anti Tax Avoidance Directives (ATAD 1 and 2) (limitations on the deductibility of interest, a general anti-abuse rule, rules to tackle hybrid mismatches).
-Some of them are already effective while the rest are expected to be introduced swiftly.
+While drafting the new CIT Act, Latvia already transposed some of the rules of the Anti-Tax Avoidance Directives (ATAD 1 and 2) (i.e. limitations on the deductibility of interest, a general anti-abuse rule, rules to tackle hybrid mismatches).

 Limitations on the deductibility of interest

-CIT Act fully transposes the interest limitation rule prescribed by ATAD.
-In other words, where a taxpayer’s interest expenses for the financial year exceed 3 million euros on borrowings or finance leases from parties that are not credit institutions (financial institutions) of Latvia, the EEA or a country that has an effective double treaty with Latvia, the CIT base should include any interest charges over and above 30% of the taxpayer’s EBITDA.
+The CIT Act fully transposes the interest limitation rule prescribed by ATAD.
+In other words, where a taxpayer’s interest expenses for the financial year exceed EUR 3 million on borrowings or finance leases from parties that are not credit institutions (financial institutions) of Latvia, the EEA, or a country that has an effective DTT with Latvia, the CIT base should include any interest charges over and above 30% of the taxpayer’s EBITDA.

 A general anti-abuse rule

-Planned amendments in Latvian CIT act will oblige the taxpayer to neutralise the consequences of a hybrid mismatch by increasing the tax base.
+Provisions of the Latvian CIT Act require the taxpayer to neutralise the consequences of a hybrid mismatch by increasing the tax base.
 It is proposed to have a secondary adjustment as well as a primary one (a secondary adjustment will be made when the other party to the transaction, who is not an EU member state and has not adopted measures for neutralising hybrid mismatches, fails to make a primary adjustment).

-In order to neutralise a double deduction, the proposals provide that if both countries involved in the transaction are EU member states, the payee will have to increase the tax base by an appropriate amount deducted under the law of the payor’s country.
+In order to neutralise a double deduction, provisions of the CIT Act prescribe that if both countries involved in the transaction are EU member states, the payee has to increase the tax base by an appropriate amount deducted under the law of the payor’s country.
 If the other party is in a non-EU country, the EU company will have to resolve the hybrid mismatch regardless of the payor’s/payee’s status.

-A hybrid mismatch itself will result in a deemed profit distribution to be included in the tax return for the last tax period of the financial year.
+A hybrid mismatch itself results in a deemed profit distribution that should be included in the tax return for the last tax period of the financial year.

-To complete the adoption of the ATAD 1 provisions, the CIT Act is to include new rules on the tax treatment of assets a taxpayer moves abroad free of charge.
-The tax base is to exclude any assets a taxpayer moves to a foreign country free of charge and makes them available for a period of up to 12 months –
+Latvia has completed the adoption of the ATAD 1 provisions.
+New rules on the tax treatment of assets a taxpayer moves abroad free of charge have been included in the CIT Act.
+The tax base is to exclude any assets a taxpayer moves to a foreign country free of charge and makes them available for a period of up to 12 months:

-- to meet capital adequacy (so-called prudential capital) requirements;
+- to meet capital adequacy (so-called 'prudential capital') requirements, or

 - for liquidity management.